-Delta Alpha Pi (DAP) is an honor society that recognizes college students with disabilities for their academic accomplishments.
-In addition, its purpose is to spread a positive message regarding students with disabilities.
-There are more 100 chapters of Delta Alpha Pi at colleges and universities across the country, as well as abroad.
+Delta Alpha Pi (DAP) is an international honor society that recognizes college students with disabilities for their academic accomplishments and aims to spread a positive message regarding students with disabilities.
+There are more 120 chapters of Delta Alpha Pi at colleges and universities across the country, as well as abroad.
 The Towson University chapter of DAP, Alpha Epsilon, was founded in 2009 and is open to students registered with Disability Support Services who demonstrate an interest in disability issues and meet specific GPA requirements.
 Members of Delta Alpha Pi honor society engage in activities designed to educate the campus community regarding disability issues and to change negative stereotyping associated with disability.
 DAP activities are also designed to facilitate the development of skills in leadership, advocacy and education for its members.
-For more information, contact DAP co-advisors, Robyn McCray at rmccray AT_TOWSON or Meredith Anderson at manderson AT_TOWSON.
+For more information, contact the DAP advisor, Kelly Rogan at krogan AT_TOWSON.

 Disability Support Services participates in the Workforce Recruitment Program (WRP) which is a federal recruitment and referral program that connects public and private sector employers with college students and recent graduates with disabilities who are seeking summer and permanent jobs.
 To be eligible for the WRP, applicants must be U.S. citizens who are full-time undergraduate or graduate students with a disability, or have graduated within the past year.